Customizing NetSuite Dashboards

 netsuite dashboard new release portlet

-This is a good thing for decision makers and your admin to see what is coming out that you may want to implement into your NetSuite system.
-For instance, this one is showing the release for 2020.1, and there are going to be a lot of things being added.
-You'll want to see what those release notes are so you can improve your system even further.
+This is a good thing for decision-makers and your admin to see what's coming out that you may want to implement in your NetSuite system.
+For instance, this one shows the release for 2020.1, and there will be a lot of things added.
+You'll want to review those release notes so you can further improve your system.

 Many of the navigation portlets that you can add to your NetSuite dashboard are features that are already readily available in your header navigation.
 But if you frequently navigate these links and want to save yourself a few clicks, having the portlets immediately visible on your dashboard can be handy.

-We'll add the recent records portlet, which is a great way to navigate your NetSuite system a little bit easier.
+We'll add the Recent Records portlet, which is a great way to navigate your NetSuite system a little more easily.

 netsuite recent records portlet

-It's doing the same thing as the recent records dropdown from the header menu, but it's displaying the information more visibly within your dashboard for quick access.
+It does the same thing as the recent records dropdown from the header menu, but displays the information more visibly within your dashboard for quick access.

-SMT links may or may not be available for you, depending on your role and whether or not you have SuiteCommerce.
+Site Management Tools links may be available to you, depending on your NetSuite role and permissions, as well as whether you have SuiteCommerce.
 SMT is a way to manage your SuiteCommerce website with more drag-and-drop type features.
 The SMT links portlet is self-explanatory.
 It simply allows you to have links to the Site Management Tools (SMT) interface for your SuiteCommerce website directly on your dashboard for quick access.
 However, you can also access SMT by navigating to any page of your SuiteCommerce website, pressing the ESC key, and entering your credentials on the login page that surfaces.

 Want to learn how to customize your SuiteCommerce site with SMT?
 Check out this tutorial on working with Site Management Tools to learn how to use avialable drag-and-drop and CMS features.

-RSS feed is a handy tool to connect information internally within your company, and it's a way to display other website content within your dashboard.
-For instance, let's say you have an internal blog or maybe even a blog on your website, and you want to show that same blog content to all your employees.
+The RSS feed portlet is a handy tool for connecting information internally within your company, and it allows you to display content from other websites within your dashboard.
+For instance, let's say you have an internal blog or a blog on your website, and you want to display that same blog content to all your employees.
 You can easily add links from the portlet, which will show up to 10 links.
-So the RSS feed is a neat tool to share information internally within your company.
+The RSS feed is a neat tool for sharing information internally within your company.

 The Shortcuts portlet displays any shortcuts you've created in NetSuite.
 If you are unfamiliar with NetSuite shortcuts, they are essentially a way to bookmark any page in NetSuite so you can quickly access it later.
-We won't go over how to create NetSuite shortcuts here, but we do cover that in our NetSuite Navigation tutorial linked below.
+We won't cover how to create NetSuite shortcuts here, but we do in our NetSuite Navigation tutorial, linked below.

 Interested in learning how to efficiently navigate the NetSuite UI?
 Check out our NetSuite Navigation tutorial!

 You can also add a calendar portlet.
-If you're unfamiliar with the calendar in NetSuite, you can add things to your individual calendar and you can integrate with other people's calendars.
-Simply set up a calendar event, refresh the page, and your event will show up right there, just like any other calendar.
+If you're unfamiliar with the calendar in NetSuite, you can add events to your calendar and integrate with other people's calendars.
+Simply set up a calendar event, refresh the page, and your event will appear right there, just like any other event on your calendar.

 netsuite calendar portlet

-Tasks are just displaying the tasks that you have available to you.
-Those tasks are listed in activities scheduling and tasks; if you were to create a new one, it would show up right there.
+The Tasks portlet displays the tasks available to you.
+Those tasks are listed in activities scheduling and tasks; if you create a new one, it will appear right there.

 netsuite tasks portlet

 The next one we're going to look at is reminders.
-Again, this is a good one for your CRM, sales, or even for anybody doing project management.
-You can go into setup and specify what types of reminders you want to display.
+Again, this is a good one for your CRM, sales team, or anyone doing project management.
+You can go into the setup and specify what types of reminders you want to display.

 netsuite dashboard reminders portlet

-The first list that we can look at is the Analytics portlet.
-This will be one you can use for quite a few things.
+The first list to look at is the Analytics portlet.
+This will be useful for a variety of things.
 From the setup popup, you can see a lot of different types of already preset analytics in here:

 netsuite analytics portlet settings example